Araxiel/GNS-Vickymatch-Vault/GNS-Vickymatch-Vault/Welcome.md

-This is an still empty vault\
+This is an still empty vault.

+And this is another change.